The Weirdest Cult On The Internet Never Even Existed

 Advertisement

-This realisation created a new wave of fervour that seduced even The New York Times, drawing in another wave of fans — and dividing old ones.
+This realization created a new wave of fervor that seduced even The New York Times, drawing in another wave of fans — and dividing old ones.
 While Bonello said she stopped watching after the reveal because it “ruined all the drama,” 27-year-old Sarah Morgan Cohen-Smith “was too invested to stop at that point.”

 Despite being outed as fiction, the web series continued until August 2008, exploring the web of characters affected by the fictional religious cult that it was later revealed performed “ceremonies” on those who were considered “trait positive,” or those whose DNA was believed to hold secrets to curing diseases like cancer.
 What the ceremony ultimately entailed was the transfer of blood from a trait positive member to an Elder.
 This is a fate Bree eventually suffered, resulting in her season 1 death.
 Her story continued in subsequent videos with the original characters, including Daniel (played by Yousef Abu-Taleb), as well as new characters who became tangled in this web.